-1. Boards are focused on the future - they are looking three to five years forward for the skills they'll need to help drive success.
-For this reason it is not surprising that most board searches still focus on experienced NED's, CEO's (which is what significant ASX companies often want) or business unit heads (which smaller ASX or private companies will often accept).

-Whatever the title, the key is that person has a track record of making good decisions and can demonstrate their success.

-2. The majority of directors landed on boards because they knew an influential person, such as another director, who recommended them.
+- 1. Boards are focused on the future they are looking three to five years forward for the skills they'll need to help drive success.
+For this reason it is not surprising that most board searches still focus on experienced NED's or business unit heads.
+Whatever the title, the key is that person has a track record of making good decisions and can demonstrate their success. - 2.
+The majority of directors landed on boards because they knew an influential person, such as another director, who recommended them.
 If you don't know one you should make every effort to develop these sorts of roles.
 Be strategic in identifying companies on whose boards you would like to serve.
 Then make it your mission to get to know those directors.
-You also need to understand who else is on the board and be comfortable that you would fit with the culture and values.

-3. Board search firms will sometimes reach out to CEO's and directors to ask for the name of the best director on their board and why that person provides the most value.
-So, if you want to be recommended for a board position then you need to ensure that the contribution you make in an executive capacity is valued and demonstrated.
-4. If you're looking for a board seat, you need to be able to articulate where you could add value.
-This often means focusing on the two or three industries where you believe your skills would be a great fit and clearly stating what it is that you can offer - over and above - others that might be applying.
+You also need to understand who else is on the board and be comfortable that you would fit with the culture and values. - 3.
+Board search firms will sometimes reach out to CEO's and directors to ask for the name of the best director on their board and why that person provides the most value.
+So, if you want to be recommended for a board position then you need to ensure that the contribution you make in an executive capacity is valued and demonstrated. - 4.
+If you're looking for a board seat, you need to be able to articulate where you could add value.
+This often means focusing on the two or three industries where you believe your skills would be a great fit and clearly stating what it is that you can offer over and above others that might be applying.
 If you cannot do this then you might reconsider whether this is the right board for you.